mckinsey/vizro/vizro-core/docs/pages/development/documentation-style-guide.md

 Use code font when referring to the component as a class or object:

 > To add a `Container` to your page...

-Avoid referring to data using terms like "dataset" or "connector".
-Prefer to use just "data" or, where that does not feel natural, "data source".

 ## Bullets
 * Capitalize the first word, and end the bullet with a period.